AssetOrbit

 If you look up the price chart closely, you’ll see that there is huge profit potential at every stage of the motive phase.

-The five distinct waves that make up a motive wave all point in the same direction, making them simple to spot and understand.
+The five distinct waves that constitute a motive wave all point in the same direction, making them simple to spot and understand.
 This five-wave structure guarantees that the trend will continue because waves 2 and 4 both retrace less than 100% of waves 1 and 3.
 Significantly, the duration of wave 3 consistently surpasses that of wave 1, suggesting robust momentum.

 According to R. N. Elliott’s research, the third of three impulsive waves in a motive wave is almost always the longest.